444995/DRTV-ripper/README.md

 * Timedate to console output
 * Option to pick own quality
 * Option to download all seasons by typing 'all'
-* Option to convert media to .mkv instead of having .mp4 since .mkv is better for Plex etc.

 # Errors to fix
 These are the errors I plan to fix: